php-fig/fig-standards/proposed/container-meta.md

 and if a lookup fails in the container, to use the delegate container.
 In this scenario, the delegate container is used in "fallback" mode.

-This strategy has been described in @moufmouf blog post: http://mouf-php.com/container-interop-whats-next (solution 1).
+This strategy has been described in @moufmouf [blog post (see solution 1)](http://mouf-php.com/container-interop-whats-next).
 It was also discussed [here](https://github.com/container-interop/container-interop/pull/8#issuecomment-33570697) and [here](https://github.com/container-interop/container-interop/pull/20#issuecomment-56599631).